thoughtspot/thoughtspot.github.io/pages/admin/loading/sql_cli.md

 ---
-title: [elephant]
+title: [About TQL, the SQL command line interface]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# About TQL, the SQL command line interface

 ThoughtSpot provides the ThoughtSpot SQL Command Line \(TQL\) for creating, viewing, and managing a schema using SQL.
 You can run TQL in interactive command line mode, or you can write a script and use TQL to run it.

 ## TQL basics